How is self-control depleted | Are You Getting the Most Out of It?

-Self-control is our ability to prevent ourselves or to negate ourselves in doing our impulses.
-In simpler terms, we use self-control to do the things that are good to us, and not do things that are bad for us.
-When we examine self-control in a deeper sense, we can actually feel that it gets depleted.
+Self-control is our ability to prevent or negate ourselves from doing our impulses.
+In simpler terms, we use self-control to do the things that are good for us and not do things that are bad for us.
+However, when we examine self-control in a deeper sense, we can actually feel that it gets depleted.
 What I mean by this is that there are instances where we feel that our self-control is depleted.

 The main point of how self-control is depleted is that it is like a muscle.
 Much like using a muscle depletes its energy, so thus self-control.
 The most common reason why self-control is depleted is by just using it incorrectly.
 This happens when our environment is not in line with good habits.

-In this, article, we are going to discuss more on this topic.
-I have 5 ways on how we lose self-control.
+In this article, we are going to discuss more on this topic.
+I have 5 ways how we lose self-control.
 We are going to know the reason this happens and simple things to do to prevent this from happening.

 Self-Control Is Depleted by Prior Exertion

 We lose self-control by prior exertion.
 What this means is that using our self-control means we are losing or depleting it.
 When we exert effort in preventing our impulses, we lose our self-control depending on how tempting the tasks are.

 Much like muscle, when we use self-control, it just gets weaker.

 This is much like using our muscle that gets tired and weaker the more reps we do.
 That’s the same for self-control.
 We get weak because our self-control usually gets weaker the more we use it throughout the day.